 She continues: "The pronoun we is an example of an ambiguous marker of power, which can be used both to indicate solidarity or community and as a means to coerce the audience into behavior that benefits the speaker. . . .there are specific rules for determining who can use the royal we and who must remain with the solitary I.” (Baecker 59).

 When you use pronouns for yourself, they can even convey something about your mental state and your level of power.
 In "Your Use of Pronouns Reveals Your Personality," James Pennebaker describes research that examines "I" as a sign of self-focus.
-His findings show that "Depressed people use the word “I” much more often" as well as "people who are lower in status."
+He argues that "Depressed people use the word “I” much more often" as well as "people who are lower in status."

 Pronouns Convey Gender Identity

 Singular they is also the preferred pronoun of many people who are nonbinary, gender fluid, genderqueer and agender.
-Choosing the gender of our pronouns allows us to define our identities in important ways, and it is absolutely crucial to use the pronouns that a person designates.
+Choosing the gender of our pronouns allows all of us to define our identities in important ways, so it is absolutely crucial to use the pronouns each person designates.

 Traditional views about grammar do not supercede people's identities.
 Language is not static, and these "rules" change.
-They/them are now accepted singular pronouns grammatically and more importantly as identity-marking terms.
-There may be even more change in the future--for example, pronouns, such as ze and zir have been created by LGBTIQA activists.
+They/them are now accepted singular pronouns grammatically and more importantly important identity-marking terms.
+There may be even more change in the future--for example, pronouns, such as ze and zir have also been created by LGBTIQA activists.
 I plan to follow The Pronoun Project and to learn from individuals telling me their pronouns.

-In another field, one technical writing textbook recommends the You-Centered Pronoun Style because it creates "an audience centered-tone" that "foregrounds the reader's needs, preferences, and benefits."
+In another field, one technical writing textbook recommends You-Centered Pronouns because they create "an audience centered-tone" that "foregrounds the reader's needs, preferences, and benefits."
 They continue: "Because the reader’s interest or benefit is stressed, the writer is more likely to help the reader understand information or act on a request."
 They focus on the genres of memos and manuals, which need to reach the reader in a particular way that will lead to action.
 These differing preferences for pronouns demonstrate that purpose in writing and analyzing pronouns is key.

 Can I Use "I" in Writing?